Unfair act: Examples

 An early example of an unfair act (though such a rule was not yet codified) occurred on November 23, 1918, when Navy faced the powerful Great Lakes NTS team.
 With Navy leading 6-0, the Midshipmen's captain Bill Ingram fumbled the ball, resulting in Harry Lawrence Eielson, of Great Lakes, picking up the ball and running it most of the way back down the field.
 However, before Eielson could cross the goal line, Saunders, a substitute for Navy, leapt up off the bench and tackled him, later claiming "an impulse [had] seized him and that made him forget everything" (though some claimed Navy's coach Gil Dobie directed Saunders to make the tackle).
 The referees reacted by awarding Great Lakes a touchdown, and placed the ball for the goal kick (which at that time was determined in a rugby-styled manner based on where the runner crossed the goal line) in the center of the goal posts, allowing Great Lakes to make an easy goal kick to win the game.
 Though the rules of the time did not allow for the awarding of points in this manner, "Every one [sic] admits that Great Lakes had to be awarded a touchdown," with the referee acting "upon general principles, rather than a specific rule".

 The 1954 Cotton Bowl Classic featured a notorious use of the rule.
 Rice University's Dicky Moegle broke free for an apparent touchdown run, but Alabama's Tommy Lewis entered the field and tackled Moegle.
 This could have been ruled illegal participation, for which the penalty then was 5 yards.
 However, the officials declared a palpably unfair act and credited the touchdown anyway.
 Modern college and NFL officials are explicitly permitted to award a touchdown under such circumstances.

 The high school rulebook specifies one situation to be penalized as an unfair act: when the defensive team makes repeated fouls near its own goal line, for which the regular penalty (advancing the ball half the distance to the goal) is trivial.

 In 2022, the NFL threatened to use the unfair act clause against the Buffalo Bills when fans at Highmark Stadium bombarded the field with snowballs during a December 17 game against the Miami Dolphins.
-Because referee Bill Vinovich arbitrarily threatened a 15-yard unsportsmanlike conduct penalty if the snowball throwing continued, The Buffalo News argued, based on a precedent following a similar situation in 1985 between the San Francisco 49ers and Denver Broncos when a snowball hurled during an extra point attempt hit 49ers holder Matt Cavanaugh and allowed the Broncos to tackle him before the kick was attempted, that Vinovich had acted outside the bounds of the NFL rulebook when making the threat.
+Because referee Bill Vinovich threatened a 15-yard unsportsmanlike conduct penalty if the snowball throwing continued, The Buffalo News argued, based on a precedent following a similar situation in 1985 between the San Francisco 49ers and Denver Broncos when a snowball hurled during an extra point attempt hit 49ers holder Matt Cavanaugh and allowed the Broncos to tackle him before the kick was attempted, that Vinovich had acted outside the bounds of the NFL rulebook when making the threat.